-To help with planning, FWP appointed a Smith River Planning Advisory Committee (PAC) to provide important feedback on the management issues.
-The committee consisted of former members of the Smith River Advisory Council, a Parks and Recreation Board representative, and additional members that were identified to reflect the diversity of interests in the Smith River and surrounding area.
-Members include:
+FWP convened the Smith River Planning Advisory Committee (PAC) to help identify key management issues and provide feedback as alternatives were developed for the Environmental Assessment.
+FWP also consulted with key tribal representatives given the importance of cultural and heritage resources associated with the Smith River.
+The PAC included former members of the Smith River Advisory Council, a Parks and Recreation Board representative, and additional members selected to reflect a diversity of interests connected to the Smith River and surrounding area.
+Members included:

 Sarah Calhoun: Business owner and community leader, White Sulphur Springs